zilhua/diffHic/README.md

 devtools::install_github("LTLA/diffHic/package")
 ```

-Oh, and you'll also need the `csaw` package.
+Oh, and you'll also need the `csaw` package to run the entire pipeline.
-This is not yet publicly available, so email me if you want to get it.
+This is not yet publicly available, so you'll have to email me if you want to get it.